 Many Entrepreneurship students combine the program with a double major within the college.
 A wide variety of career opportunities exist depending on individual curricula and experience.
 On-campus recruitment opportunities include the fall & spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall & spring "Career Days", hosted by UA Student Engagement & Career Development.

-A sample of employers that recruited McGuire Entrepreneurship majors in the 2015-2016 school year:
+A sample of employers that hired McGuire Entrepreneurship majors in recent years, including companies launched through the program:

 E&J Gallo Winery